Montserrat travel advice

 Dual citizenship

-If you’re a citizen of Canada, but also a citizen of the United Kingdom, our ability to offer you consular services may be limited while you’re in Montserrat.
+If you are a Canadian citizen, but also a citizen of the United Kingdom, our ability to offer you consular services may be limited while you're there.
 You may also be subject to different entry/exit requirements.

 International Child Abduction